Extended-Thunder/send-later/index.md

 Status Bar at the bottom of the Thunderbird window.
 The number of pending scheduled messages, or "IDLE" is displayed if there are none.

-### Trigger unsent message delivery from Outbox

-This preference controls whether the add-on actually sends messages when their delivery time arrives, or rather should just deposit them into your Outbox and leave them there until the next time you send unsent messages as described above.
-You might want to disable this setting if you use some other add-on to manage your message delivery.
-See the [Caveats section below](#caveats) for more information about this.

 ### Enforce time and day restrictions at delivery time

 As described [below](#recurring), Send Later supports restrictions on